AndyLPK247/djangocon-2019-web-ui-testing/README.md

 Rerun the test using `pipenv run python -m pytest`.
 Now, finally, it should run to completion and pass!
-The test will take a few second to run because it must wait for page loads.
+The test will take a few seconds to run because it must wait for page loads.
 Chrome should pop up and automatically go through all test steps.
 Try not to interfere with the browser as the test runs.
 Make sure pytest doesn't report any failures when it completes.